Azure/portaldocs/portal-sdk/generated/design-patterns-page-forms.md

 A form in menu page has the following features:

 1. Title
-2. Command bar
-3. Labels and corresponding fields
+2. Labels and corresponding fields
-4. Menu
+3. Menu
-5. Buttons
+4. Buttons

 <a name="variations-form-in-menu-page-title-2"></a>
 #### Title